gregheffner/cicd/README.md

   - Docker Image: [`technotuba/nginx:latest`](https://hub.docker.com/r/technotuba/nginx/tags)
   - Represents the currently running production version.

 The blue-green deployment approach allows seamless switching between versions, minimizing downtime and risk during updates.
+In this setup, the **DR (disaster recovery) environment** uses **DaemonSets** to ensure that the green version runs on every node, providing high availability for testing or backup purposes.
+The **PROD (production) environment** uses **StatefulSets** for the blue version, which is ideal for managing stable, persistent workloads in production.
+This separation ensures that updates can be tested safely in DR before promoting them to production, and that each environment uses the most appropriate Kubernetes controller for its needs.

 ## Environment Separation